giusguerrini/xwterm/README.md

 - "dest": The POST request to send terminal events.
 Default is "/".

 ### WebSocket
-The terminal receive characters and sends events through a WebSocket connection.
+The terminal receives characters and sends events through a WebSocket connection.
 Data are encoded as JSON objects.
-By default these JSON tagg are used:
+By default these JSON tags are used:

 - "text" for both incoming and outgoing characters,
 - "size" for screen size settings.